Featured image

 There are some solutions available, but here we will deal with one that is very simple to apply.
 In this specific case, we will be making changes in a project started from “create-react-app”, but there’s nothing to prevent the solution from being used with other technologies, such as Vue.

-1 — Organization of and storage of environment variables Link to heading
+1 — Organization and storage of environment variables Link to heading

 Let’s start by creating 3 files (one for each environment) in the public folder:

-2 — Declare config.js before React runs Link to heading
+2 — Declare config.js before React executes Link to heading

-We need to call our config.js directly in index.html to save our variables in the browser before the services are run (which would result in undefined):
+We need to call our config.js directly in the index.html to save our variables in the browser before the services are executed (which would result in undefined):

 3 — Configure services Link to heading